 - They also note that organ transplant recipients are also at higher risk of hospitalization and death from COVID-19 than the general public.

-When a Colorado woman in need of a kidney transplant was denied the procedure because she refused to get vaccinated against COVID-19, a firestorm ensued on social media about that medical decision.
+When a Colorado woman in need of a kidney transplant was denied the procedure last fall because she refused to get vaccinated against COVID-19, a firestorm ensued on social media about that medical decision.

-However, organ transplant doctors say health decisions around transplants – as well as vaccination and lifestyle change requirements – are nothing new.
+Organ transplant doctors, however, say health decisions around transplants – as well as vaccination and lifestyle change requirements – are nothing new.

 The doctors say evidence shows that COVID-19 impacts people living with a transplanted organ on a much larger scale, so they understand why a COVID-19 vaccine could be a crucial part of a transplant procedure.